nellie689/nellie689.github.io/_pages/about.md

 Before attending UVA, I earned my M.S. in Computer Technology from East China Normal University (ECNU), where I worked with Dr. Chaomin Shen as a Research Assistant.

-My research interests broadly encompass computer vision, medical and biological imaging, and machine learning.
-More specifically, my current work focuses on spatial alignment of images and spatiotemporal image analysis, as well as shape analysis of deformation progression using neural differential equations.
-My work has been published in leading conferences such as MICCAI, IPMI, and ISBI.
+My research focuses on developing time-efficient and robust machine learning algorithms for medical and biological image analysis, particularly in scenarios with limited computational resources.
+My work spans spatiotemporal imaging analysis and pairwise image comparison, which has been published in leading conferences such as MICCAI, IPMI, and ISBI.